 Male engagement is a critical strategy in women’s economic empowerment and gender equality.
 Male champions of gender equality can be a positive force within a community or household, equipping women with the confidence and support to break free of social norms that may constrain their ability to make decisions for themselves.
 Engaging men in women’s economic empowerment programming can also help to ensure smoother program outcomes.
 If men are able to understand that gender equality has potential benefits to entire households and communities, unintended, negative consequences, such as GBV or co-option of resources, can be avoided.
 In the agricultural sector, more inclusive value chains can create greater potential for agricultural growth as well as more potential for employment, entrepreneurship, and income growth in rural areas.
 Additionally, increasing gender balance in agricultural value chains can help to improve nutrition and health outcomes.
 However, women entrepreneurs or traders often encounter constraints in engaging in market and value chain activities due to limited access to transportation, lack of proper information, or challenges in accessing resources.

 Engaging men is being increasingly viewed as a critical strategy for successful women’s empowerment and gender equality results.
 However, at present, there are still only a handful of USAID implementing partners (IPs) and non-governmental organizations (NGOS) that comprehensively and/or consistently integrate strategies and activities to engage men in WEE programming.
-This brief will provide an overview of the issue, highlight the importance of engaging men, and discuss recommended approaches, techniques, tools, and activities to engage men on women’s empowerment in agriculture programming.
-It will also highlight particularly innovative work being done by international and local NGOS and IPs, including Promundo (Brazil), Care Nepal, Rwamrec (Rwanda), HOPEM (Mozambique), Sonke Gender Justice Network (South Africa) and the global Men Engage Alliance.
+This brief provides an overview of the issue, highlights the importance of engaging men, and discusses recommended approaches, techniques, tools, and activities to engage men on women’s empowerment in agriculture programming.
+It also highlights particularly innovative work being done by international and local NGOS and IPs, including Promundo (Brazil), Care Nepal, Rwamrec (Rwanda), HOPEM (Mozambique), Sonke Gender Justice Network (South Africa) and the global Men Engage Alliance.